Rotator Cuff Tear

 Right In Your Neighborhood

 Finding the treatment that’s right for your shoulder problem is our focus at The Orthopedic Health Center.
 We use non-surgical treatments whenever possible.
 When you do need surgery, our expert surgeons help you heal faster and with less pain.
-All right in your neighborhood: Hoboken, New Jersey.
+All right in your neighborhood: Hoboken, Jersey City, or Bayonne.

 If you believe you might have a rotator cuff tear, check for the following symptoms: